Leo Chenal

-Leopold "Leo" Chenal (/ʃəˈnɛl/ shə-NEL; born October 26, 2000) is an American football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Wisconsin.
+Leo Chenal (/ʃəˈnɛl/ shə-NEL; born October 26, 2000) is an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Chiefs in the third round of the 2022 NFL draft.

-Early life and high school career
+Early life

-Chenal grew up in West Sweden township and attended school in the Frederic district.
+Chenal grew up in West Sweden, Wisconsin township and attended school in the Frederic, Wisconsin district.
 He open enrolled as a freshman to nearby town Grantsburg, Wisconsin to attend Grantsburg High School, where he played both running back and linebacker.
 As a senior, Chenal rushed for 2,038 yards and 42 touchdowns with 226 receiving yards and three touchdowns on offense and had 120 tackles and seven tackles for loss on defense.
 He was named both the small-school Offensive and Defensive Player of the Year by Wisconsin Football Coaches Association and the state Gatorade Football Player of the Year.
+After a devastating loss to the future state champions, Iola-Scandinavia.
 Chenal finished his high school career with 3,706 rushing yards and 68 touchdowns and 1,300 receiving yards and 17 touchdown receptions on offense and with 385 tackles, 55 tackles for loss, seven sacks, and three interceptions on defense.

 College career

 Chenal joined the Wisconsin Badgers as an early enrollee.
 He played in 11 games during his freshman season and had 20 tackles with two tackles for loss and one sack.
 As a sophomore, he was named honorable mention All-Big Ten Conference after finishing the season with 46 tackles, six tackles for loss, 3.0 sacks, one forced fumble and one interception in seven games during Wisconsin's COVID-19-shortened 2020 season.
 Chenal was named the Butkus–Fitzgerald Linebacker of the Year and first-team All-Big Ten as a junior.

-On January 3, 2022, Chenal announced that he would forgo his senior year to enter the 2022 NFL Draft.
+On January 3, 2022, Chenal announced that he would forgo his senior year to enter the 2022 NFL draft.